filipdanic/blogfolio/src/source/speaking/index.md

 ## I Expect That…

 1. Your conference has a **code of conduct.**
-2. **You advocate for diversity.** For both speakers and attendees.
+2. **You advocate for diversity.** Both in your choice of speakers and ways of attracting attendees.
 3. Let me know of all technical and logistical details a few weeks **in advance.**

 ## Let’s Have a Great Time